 Meet a nuclear worker

-- Meet John - Our nuclear plants employee more than 6,000 highly skilled and trained employees, like John, who are looking for even better ways to bring you clean, always-on energy.
+- Meet John, one of more than 6,000 highly skilled and trained employees who are looking for even better ways to bring you clean, always-on energy.

 - Meet Theresa, Manager of Nuclear Security Operations at Oconee Nuclear Station.

 - Meet Tanya, Site Vice President of Harris Nuclear Plant.

 - Meet Bill, a Senior Reactor Operator working in McGuire Nuclear Station's Work Control Center.

 - Meet the interns and learn what it's like to work at a nuclear plant for the first time.

 - Model a Uranium atom - with candy - Feed your sweet tooth by making your own atoms out of candy.
 We modeled Uranium-235, the element that fuels our nuclear power plants.